Travel Guide to Mawsynram and Mawlyngbna - The Meghalaya Odyssey

 We are sure that this rhyme must be sung by every child around the world but this rhyme would certainly have a different meaning for every child in Mawsynram town located in the state of Meghalaya, India.
 For some, rain is a blessing from the Gods, but who would love a constant downpour?
 Mawsynram (Pronounced - Maw-sin-rum where Maw rhymes with Law) lying in the East Khasi Hills of Meghalaya is titled ‘The Wettest Place on Earth’.
-It receives an average annual rainfall of 12,000 mm and holds a Guinness Book of World Records for 1985 monsoon when Mawsynram received 26,000 mm rain in an year.
-The title however was held by neighbouring town, Cherrapunji (Sohra), for quite a long time.
-But Mawsynram was successful in overtaking Cherrapunji in last few decades to secure this rank.
-So without a doubt we wanted to see Mawsynram.
-Mawlyngbna (Pronounced Maw - lib - na where Maw rhymes with Law) is yet another village close by which have some interesting folklore and places to visit which we realized is a must visit for any Meghalaya Itinerary.
+It receives an average annual rainfall of 12,000 mm and holds a Guinness Book of World Records for 1985 monsoon when Mawsynram received 26,000 mm rain in a year.
+The title, however, was held by the neighbouring town, Cherrapunji (Sohra), for quite a long time.
+But Mawsynram was successful in overtaking Cherrapunji in the last few decades to secure this rank.
+So without a doubt, we wanted to see Mawsynram, Meghalaya.
+Mawlyngbna (Pronounced Maw - lib - na where Maw rhymes with Law) is yet another village close by which have some interesting folklore and places to visit which we realized is a must-visit for any Meghalaya Itinerary.
 Read on to know why.

-This article is a part of the series – The Meghalaya Odyssey, where we take you through various must visit places across Meghalaya along with detailed travel guides which help you plan your own trip.
+This article is a part of the series – The Meghalaya Odyssey, where we take you through various must-visit places across Meghalaya along with detailed travel guides which help you plan your own trip.
 In this tenth blog of the series – The Meghalaya Odyssey, we will present a detailed travel guide to Mawsynram along with recommendations around stay and itinerary.
-Read on to know more about a remote destination – Mawlyngbna which surprised us in more ways than anything.
-Also note that thought this is 10th article in the series after Jaintia hills, the actual itinerary would be Shillong - Mawphlang - Mawsynram & Mawlyngbna - Cherrapunji - Mawlynnong - Dawki & Shnongpdeng - Jaintia hills.
+Read on to know more about a remote destination – Mawlyngbna village which surprised us in more ways than anything.
+Also, note that though this is 10th article in the series after Jaintia hills, the actual itinerary would be Shillong - Mawphlang - Mawsynram & Mawlyngbna - Cherrapunji - Mawlynnong - Dawki & Shnongpdeng - Jaintia hills.

 12. Mawsynram & Mawlyngbna - This article

-As we charted an itinerary to Meghalaya few months back, we wondered how the residents of the Mawsynram town attuned themselves to rainfall throughout the year.
+As we charted an itinerary to Meghalaya a few months back, we wondered how the residents of the Mawsynram town attuned themselves to rainfall throughout the year.
 On researching, we did not find much to read about Mawsynram and that triggered our desire to include this offbeat place in our Meghalaya trip.
 Most tourists either do not visit Mawsynram or visit it for a day trip as there isn’t much to see around.
 But just the idea that not many people visit this tinted town, thrilled us.
-We were disheartened by not finding any good recommendations of places to stay in Mawsynram except a few dingy guest houses/ home stays.
-On further research we learnt about facilities for staying in a town named Mawlyngbna, another 15 kilometers drive from Mawsynram.
-We learnt that Mawlyngbna is a town rich in fossils and one can find natural geysers and ponds to swim in this place.
+We were disheartened by not finding any good recommendations of places to stay in Mawsynram except a few dingy guesthouses/ homestays.
+On further research we learnt about facilities for staying in a village named Mawlyngbna, another 15 kilometres drive from Mawsynram, Meghalaya.
+We learnt that Mawlyngbna village is rich in fossils and one can find natural geysers and ponds to swim in this place.
 Having learnt this, we instantly booked our stay with Mawlyngbna Traveller’s Nest.

-Mawsynram is located about 60 kilometers from Shillong but it takes about 3 hours to cover this distance owing to hilly and narrow roads.
+Mawsynram, Meghalaya is located about 60 kilometres from Shillong but it takes about 3 hours to cover this distance owing to hilly and narrow roads.
 We halted for a visit to Mawphlang Sacred forest on our way to Mawsynram.
-The plan was to touch upon Mawsynram, spend the night at Mawlyngbna and head to Cherrapunji the next day.
+The plan was to touch upon Mawsynram, spend the night at Mawlyngbna village and head to Cherrapunji the next day.
 Despite being ‘The wettest place on Earth’, we were surprised to see the roads were smooth and in excellent condition.

-There are very few places to visit in Mawsynram – Mawjymbuin Cave and a hoarding declaring Mawsynram as the wettest place on Earth are the only areas of interest.
-One can however walk around the village or have a cup of tea in one of the local shops and see how locals go about their everyday lives.
+There are very few places to visit in Mawsynram, Meghalaya – Mawjymbuin Cave and a hoarding declaring Mawsynram as the wettest place on Earth are the only areas of interest.
+One can, however, walk around the village or have a cup of tea in one of the local shops and see how locals go about their everyday lives.